wp-plugins/amr-ical-events-list/readme.txt

 Contributors: anmari
 Tags: event, events, event calendar, events calendar, event manager, diary, schedule, ical, ics, ics calendar, ical feed, ics feed, wordpress-ics-importer, calendar,  upcoming events, google, notes, todo, journal, freebusy, availability, widget, web calendar, agenda, happenings, shows, concerts, conferences, courses, timetable, schedule
 Requires at least: 2.8
-Tested up to: 4.2.2
+Tested up to: 4.3
-Version: 4.21
+Version: 4.22
 Stable tag: trunk

 Event Calendar or Agenda list, combine multiple ics files, handles recurring events.
 Very customisable.

 == Description ==

 Display event lists, big box calendars, upcoming events widgets or small calendar widgets.
 Encourage viewers to subscribe to or bookmark your events on their calendars.
 This plugin offers a thorough Ical calendar parser - copes with all the ical recurrence possibilities, and a large part of the rest of the spec.
 The free version accepts one or many ical urls for ics files.
 It produces a very stylable list of events, notes, todo's or freebusy info.
+Tested on 4.3 beta with php 5.4.3

 **Demo**